slftp/slftp/CONTRIBUTING.md

 ```
 - Variables in functions
   - local variables should start with a lowercase `f` while the next character is uppercased
-  - the name of the variable should express its meaning/use/function
   - index variables can still be called `i`, `j`, etc
 ```
 function TMyIrcThread.ShouldJoinGame: Boolean;